miplnoida/remix-of-base-modules/3_Action_Buttons_&_Notes_Modal.md

-# Implementation Guide: Adding Action Buttons + Notes Modal to Management Modules
+# Implementation Guide: Adding Action Buttons + Notes Modal + Reset Form to Management Modules

 ## Overview
-This guide provides step-by-step instructions for adding action buttons (Notes, Verify, Print) and a notes modal popup to any management module in the React application.
+This guide provides step-by-step instructions for adding action buttons (Notes, Verify, Print, Reset), a notes modal popup, verification system, and reset form functionality to any management module in the React application.
 The implementation supports different button layouts for Add, Edit, and View modes.

 ## Table of Contents
 1. [Requirements](#requirements)